 Everything started with a message on July 23rd that Garmin was experiencing a “server outage”.
 Which is exactly the message you will get today if you log into the Garmin Connect app.

-A quick look on the Garmin System Status page shows red across the board, something we all got accustomed to seeing during the 5 day cyberattack.
+A quick look on the Garmin System Status page shows red across lots of platforms, something we all got accustomed to seeing during the 5 day cyberattack.

-According to downdetector.com, the problem started appearing around 2pm London time.
+According to downdetector.com, the problem started appearing about an hour ago.

-A messages shared with us from the Cloudflare team (CTO John Graham-Cumming) is as follows.
+A message shared with us from the Cloudflare team (CTO John Graham-Cumming) at the time was as follows.

 “Today we saw a widespread Internet outage online that impacted many multiple providers.
 This was not a Cloudflare-specific outage.
 Level 3/CenturyLink was responsible for an outage that affected many Internet services, including Cloudflare.
 Cloudflare’s automated systems detected the problem and routed around them, but the extent of the problem required manual intervention as well.”

 As always, you’ll need to exercise some patience and keep calm.
 Delete the Garmin Connect software on your phone and you’ll just be creating extra work for yourself later on.
 Just keep using your Garmin device as usual until things are back online again.
-Hopefully the wait will not be as long as last time!
+Hopefully the wait will not be long!